56quarters/avalonms/doc/source/installation.rst

 Configure Nginx Web Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Though Gunicorn can run as an HTTP server, you should consider using a dedicated web server
+Though Gunicorn can run as an HTTP server, you should_ use a dedicated web server in front
-in front of it as a reverse proxy if you plan on exposing it on the public Internet.
-If so,
+of it as a reverse proxy if you plan on exposing it on the public Internet.
+If so, Nginx is
-Nginx is a solid, lightweight, easy to configure choice.
+a solid, lightweight, easy to configure choice.
 In the instructions below, replace
 ``api.example.com`` with the domain that you wish to run the Avalon Music Server at.

 When you installed Nginx earlier it created a directory that server configurations can be